Opaque Types: Refined Vectors

 Indeed, flux cannot check this code.

-If you remove the #trusted
+If you remove the #trusted (do it!) then flux will

-complain that you cannot access the inner
+complain that you cannot access the inner field

-of the opaque struct
+of the opaque struct!

-So the only way to use an RVec
+So the only way to use an RVec is to define a "trusted" API,

 and then use that in client code, where for example, callers